mpenet/alia/docs/intro.md

 ## Executing queries

 You can interact with C* using either raw queries or prepared statements.
-There is a single function that allows you to do that: `alia/execute`.
+There is are two function that allow you to do that: `alia/execute` and `alia/execute-async`.

-This function supports a number of options, but the simplest example of its use would look like this:
+These functions support a number of options, but the simplest example of its use would look like this:

 ```clojure